 In Maths, the Fibonacci numbers are the numbers ordered in a distinct Fibonacci sequence.
 These numbers were introduced to represent the positive numbers in a sequence, which follows a defined pattern.
-The list of the numbers in Fibonacci series is represented by the recurrence relation: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, ……..,∞.
+The list of the numbers in the Fibonacci series is represented by the recurrence relation: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, ……..,∞.
 In this article, let us discuss what is a Fibonacci number, properties, Fibonacci formulas and series in detail.

 What is Fibonacci Number?

 A Fibonacci number is a series of numbers in which each Fibonacci number is obtained by adding the two preceding numbers.
 It means that the next number in the series is the addition of two previous numbers.
-Let the first two numbers in the series is taken as 0 and 1.
+Let the first two numbers in the series be taken as 0 and 1.
 By adding 0 and 1, we get the third number as 1.
 Then by adding the second and the third number (i.e) 1 and 1, we get the fourth number as 2, and similarly, the process goes on.
 Thus, we get the Fibonacci series as 0, 1, 1, 2, 3, 5, 8, …….
 Hence, the obtained series is called the Fibonacci number series.

 Fibonacci Series List

 The list of numbers of Fibonacci Sequence is given below.
 This list is formed by using the formula, which is mentioned in the above definition.

 Fibonacci Numbers Formula

 The sequence of Fibonacci numbers can be defined as:

 Where Fn is the nth term or number